Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Discussion and conclusion

 We explored a method of extracting and retrieving spectra using spherical harmonics mapping at different wavelengths.
 This method is valuable in inferring chemical abundances and thermal profiles of potential hot and cold spots of the brightness maps.
-We performed spectral retrievals on 6 regions of interest but the results are not consistent.
+We performed spectral retrievals on six regions of interest, but the results are not consistent.
 This is due to the degeneracy of 2D mapping.
 Observations spanning multiple rotations or Doppler tomography could decrease these degeneracies.

-We also use JWST medium resolution spectroscopy for Doppler tomography of SIMP\,0136.
-These measurement could eventually help constrain brightness maps and improve mapping fidelity.
-The search for a discrepancy between Doppler signal and lightcurve Fourier modes would benefit from higher spectral resolution observations.
+We also use JWST medium resolution spectroscopy for Doppler tomography of SIMP 0136.
+These measurements could eventually help constrain brightness maps and improve mapping fidelity.
+The search for a discrepancy between Doppler signals and lightcurve Fourier modes would benefit from higher spectral resolution observations.